Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Increased Revenue per User (ARPU)

-• Additional monetization via upsells: exclusive editions, merchandise, events, and Instapaper integration.
+• Additional monetization via upsells: special editions, merchandise, events, AI features, rentals, etc.

 • Improved Market Positioning

-• Stronger differentiation vs Kindle and Apple Books: Kobo becomes the app that cares about readers first (UX comfort, personalization, community).
+• Stronger differentiation vs competitors: Kobo becomes the app that cares about readers first through UX modernization, personalization, community and AI features.

-• Opportunity to grow into emerging markets where Kindle/Apple lacks localized content.
+• Opportunity to grow into emerging markets where competitors may lack localized and translated content.

 • Better Brand Perception and Trust